jsiek/deduce/README.md

 	}

 In the second case, we consider the situation where `x = y`.
-Here we can rewrite the `x` to `y` and then use the reflexive property of the less-equal relation.
+Here we can prove that `x ≤ y` by rewriting the `x` to `y` and then using the reflexive property of the less-equal relation to prove that `y ≤ y`.

 	case x_eq_y: x = y {
 	  have x_le_y: x ≤ y by rewrite x_eq_y less_equal_refl[y]